Accessibility: A New Entrance for an Old Library

 with Mr. Drew and his Animals.

-Children of all ages are invited to join these LIVE virtual presentations are 30-45 minute long, and feature six exotic reptiles, amphibians and invertebrates from around the world.
-Presentations are age appropriate and very animated to hold children's attention.
+Children of all ages joined these LIVE virtual events that featured exotic reptiles, amphibians and invertebrates from around the world.

-The shows are LIVE, so there each show is unique.
+The shows are LIVE, so each show was unique.

 Monday, April 19th @ 6:30 intro, insects and arachnids